Incorporated July 3, 1968

 BYLAWS of the BRULE RIVER SPORTSMEN'S CLUB, INC.

 SECTION 1.
-TIME OF MEETING AND PLACE The Brule River Sportsmen's Club, Inc. shall hold regular and special meetings at a time and place designated by the officers and directors with the approval of members present at a regular meeting.
+TIME OF MEETING AND PLACE.
+The Brule River Sportsmen's Club, Inc. shall hold Regular and Special Meetings at a time and place designated by the Officers and Directors with the approval of members present at a Regular Meeting.

 SECTION 6.
-OFFICERS AND DIRECTORS The Officers and Directors will meet on a date and place satisfactory to them.
+OFFICERS AND DIRECTORS.
+The Officers and Directors shall meet on a date and place satisfactory to them.
 It shall be the duty of this body to formulate policy and conduct the business of the Club.
 All members of this body shall have equal voice and the President shall officiate at all meetings and shall vote only in case of a tie.
-This body shall accountable to the membership of the Club for all acts committed.
+This body shall be accountable to the membership of the Club for all acts committed.
 A Director or Officer absent three consecutive meetings without good cause reported to the President prior to each meeting shall have his office declared vacant.
 Vacancies occurring among officers and directors shall be filled by an appointment by the President to serve the unexpired term.
-The provisions of this section shall apply to a vacancy of President only in the event there is no elected Vice-President to succeed the chair.
+The provisions of this section shall apply to a vacancy of President only in the event there is no elected Vice-President to succeed the President.

 SECTION 11.
-PARLIAMENTARY AUTHORITY Robert's Rules of Order shall serve as the Parliamentary authority and shall be used as a guide for procedures in the event of failure of these By-Laws to provide for every exigency.
+PARLIAMENTARY AUTHORITY.
+Robert's Rules of Order shall serve as the Parliamentary authority and shall be used as a guide for procedures in the event of failure of these By-Laws to provide for every exigency.